Pollution, Noise and Nuisances

 Offences may include an on-the-spot fine to the value of 15 penalty units (individual) or up to 75 penalty units (corporation) or prosecution.

 Council investigates most water pollution incidents under the Environmental Protection Act 1994.
 Council only has jurisdiction to investigate certain complaints, and shares the responsibility of investigating and enforcing water pollution issues with other government agencies.
-Please refer to the complaints and enforcement information on this page which identifies the agency responsible for various water pollution incidents.

 • Soil erosion from building sites and subdivisions is a major source of pollution to our stormwater and waterways.
 Water polluted with sediment (sand, soil, silt or mud) flows down gutters and stormwater drains, straight into our creeks, rivers and ocean.